 It is becoming generally accepted that conventional microfinance approaches are unable to reach the majority of the rural poor (particularly in Africa) with a suite of appropriate financial services.
 This is owing to cost and the relatively limited debt capacity of the poorest.
 In addition, there is an increasing awareness of the primary importance of savings services, which most MFIs do not provide.

 In the last ten years, this gap is increasingly filled by community-managed microfinance groups (known generically as savings groups), in which members mobilise and manage their own savings, investing this money in a loan fund from which they can borrow in amounts as small as $1.
-This approach is proving to be low cost, highly sustainable, and profitable for the member-owners and achieving significant scale.
+This approach is proving to be low cost, highly sustainable, profitable for the member-owners, and achieving significant scale.
 It is also promoted by most of the major international development agencies.

 - Present the theoretical background to community-managed microfinance

 - Visit a savings group and witness a savings and credit meeting